 |Isla Caja de Muertos (Coffin Island), PR|

 Description: There are a few explanations of how Isla Caja de Muertos, or Coffin Island, got its name.
-The shortest and perhaps least interesting one is that a French Explorer thought the outline of the island resembled a coffin on a table, but a more dramatic tale involves the 19th-century Portugese pirate, Jose Almeida.
+The shortest and perhaps least interesting one is that a French Explorer thought the outline of the island resembled a coffin on a table, but a more dramatic tale involves the nineteenth century Portugese pirate, Jose Almeida.
 Almeida became enamored of a Basque lady in Curacao, married her, and took her off to sail the seas.
 Tragically, the new bride refused to remain below decks during her first raid experienced aboard the pirate ship and was killed by gunfire.
 Almeida sealed his bride’s embalmed body in a glass box, protected by a copper coffin that he placed in a cave on a deserted island near Ponce.
 Each month, Almeida would return to the island, pay his respects to his true love, and leave a part of his newly acquired treasure with her.
 Years after the pirate Almeida was executed in Puerto Rico for his plundering, a Spanish engineer gave Coffin Island its name after discovering the cave containing the coffin of Almeida’s wife.

 This light-station is on the summit and in the center of Muertos Island.
 The light is fixed white, varied by a white flash every three minutes, is of the third order, is 297 feet above high water, and is visible for 18 miles.
 It is shown from a cylindrical tower on the center of a one-story, flat-roofed dwelling, which is gray with white trimmings.
 The tower is 41 feet high from its base.
 The light was begun in 1882 and was finished in 1885 by the Spanish, at a cost of 39,412 pesos, and it is used as a guide along the southerly coast of Porto Rico.
 The lamp and clockwork of the lens were repaired, a new cover was fitted to the cistern, the windows were repaired, the walk around the building and exterior and interior walls were cemented and the lens clock was repaired.